Science-Camp-TUI/tutorials/README.md

 # This user tutorial for the Science Camp 2024

-it is written in Markdown and you can create a simple HTML version using mkdocs.
+Tutorials are written in Markdown and you can create a simple HTML version using mkdocs.

-A rendered latest version can be found here:
+The latest rendered version can be found here: https://science-camp-tui.github.io/tutorials/